akhaled01/void/README.md

 - **Dynamic URL Handling:** Coming in v1.1.
 - **Tailwind CSS Support:** Coming soon.

-Stay tuned for more updates as Osiris continues to evolve!
+Stay tuned for more updates as Vortex continues to evolve!